 Traversing a branch of the Mississippi River that has Quincy Bay to the north of the former Chicago, Burlington and Quincy bridge.

 Looking south towards Quincy.

 The train returned to dry land.

-A look back to where we had come from.
+A look back from where we had come.

-The muddy Mississippi River sure lives up to that name today.
+The muddy Mississippi River certainly lived up to that name today.

 Views crossing the Mississippi River into Missouri.